Overview: "They also serve who only stand and wait," the 17th Century poet John Milton wrote in one of his sonnets.

 Author: Michael Cardman, Legal Editor

-Updated to reflect a forthcoming law exempting domestic employees from the Illinois day of rest law.
+Updated to reflect a new law exempting domestic employees from the state's day of rest law, effective January 1, 2017.

 Updated to reflect forthcoming working time requirements under the Seattle Secure Scheduling Ordinance.